 As a decent-sized city Denver has a huge selection of Airbnbs, so there is something to suit every taste.
 But we totally recommend this super stylish 1800s carriage house which has been featured in Architectural Digest online as Colorado’s most unique and beautiful Airbnb.
 Prepare to be charmed as every detail has been thought about.
 It is nestled between Welton Street and hip RiNo, with its craft breweries and restaurants.
 It feels tucked away but is close to all the action in Denver’s oldest neighborhood.

 Are you ready to put your hair in dreadlocks, throw your snowboard in your Jeep, and head to one of these awesome weekend getaways in Colorado?
 (Note: dreadlocks are neither required nor encouraged for anyone visiting Colorado.)
 Which of the rad destinations on our list are you most eager to explore?

 Need a few more suggestions?
 We’ve got a whole other post about the best day trips from Boulder, Colorado!
 And surprisingly, there’s very little overlap with this post (OK, maybe we’re the only ones who were surprised).
 Here are a few of our other posts about Colorado and its neighbors to help you plan your next trip to the Centennial State!

 - 8 Amazing Day Trips from Boulder, Colorado

 - The 8 Best Day Hikes Near Denver, Colorado (That Nobody Knows About)

 - 6 Incredible Zion Day Hikes: A Hikers Guide To Zion National Park

 Did you find this post inspiring?
 Save it for later on Pinterest!

-Disclaimer: We partnered with Travelocity to provide hotel recommendations for each destination in this post.
-Also note that our feature image is Garden of the Gods near Colorado Springs, which is closest to Manitou Springs on our list.
+Disclaimer: Note that our feature image is Garden of the Gods near Colorado Springs, which is closest to Manitou Springs on our list.